MicahSamuel77/XTernHackathonRecipeApp/README.md

 - OpenAI for providing the Vision and GPT APIs
 - Contributors and beta testers
-- Indiana University community for inspiration
+- E-Gineering and Xtern communities for hosting this event

 ---